Complete Guide: Installing Manjaro with Secure Boot Enabled

 Partitions

-You can use stick of your choice – you have to adjust the partition sizes accordingly.
+You can use a stick of your choice – you have to adjust the partition sizes accordingly.

-For this guide I am using a 64G SanDisk Extreme.
-To be able to exchange unencrypted data without having to boot the USB we will create a partition of 16G.
-To maximize compatibility we use exFAT which will be readable by most systems.
+For this guide, I am using a 64G SanDisk Extreme.
+To exchange unencrypted data without having to boot the USB, we will create a partition of 16G.
+To maximize compatibility, we use exFAT, which will be readable by most systems.

-The intention is to create a hybrid USB capable of booting from a BIOS system as well as an EFI system so we need a special BIOS partition as well.
+The intention is to create a hybrid USB capable of booting from a BIOS system and an EFI system, so we need a special BIOS partition as well.

 sgdisk --mbrtogpt /dev/sdy